From Language Models over Tokens to Language Models over Characters: Experiments

+To better understand the quality of the approximation our method provides, we perform the following experiments:\footnote{Some additional baselines and experimental results are included in appendices (\cref{sec:token-healing-bonus,sec:bonus-pruning}).} \begin{itemize} \item We measure the approximation error as the average \defn{Jensen--Shannon distance} (\defn{JSD}) to a reference model's conditional distribution over the next byte (\cref{fig:jsd}).
+We use a large beam $K\!=\!128$ as a reference model.\looseness=-1 \item We evaluate the average \defn{surprisal} ($-\log_2$ probability) of our model’s estimated conditional distribution over the next byte in the corpus.
+As a baseline, we use the average surprisal (bits/bytes) of the canonical tokenization under the token-level language model (\cref{fig:surprisal}). \end{itemize}

-\paragraph{Discussion.} As expected, we observe that the character per second decreases with $K$.
-We observe an inverse relationship between error (JSD) and speed (chars/sec): as the processing speed (characters/sec) decreases, the JSD also decreases.
-Notably, this tradeoff is non-linear, with JSD increasing more sharply at higher processing speeds compared to lower speeds.
-This trend is particularly evident for Llama 3.1 8B, where the JSD stabilizes around $K \geq 8$.
+\paragraph{Discussion.} As expected, we observe that the speed (bytes/sec) decreases as $K$ increases.
+We observe an inverse relationship between error (JSD/byte) and speed (bytes/sec): as the processing speed (bytes/sec) decreases, the error also decreases.
+Notably, this tradeoff is non-linear, with error increasing more sharply at higher processing speeds compared to lower speeds.
+This trend is evident in all models; in general, error appears to flatten out after $K \geq 8$.
 This indicates diminishing returns in reducing error as $K$ gets large.
-We hypothesize that this occurs because the language model's probability mass is concentrated around a limited set of tokenizations, which are adequately covered even with smaller beam sizes.
-A plausible explanation is that Llama 3.1 8B's larger model and training set size has made it better able to learn to assign much lower probabilities to non-canonical tokenizations; thus, mass tends to be concentrated around fewer tokenizations, making it possible to capture the distribution with a smaller value of $K$.
+We hypothesize that this occurs because the language model's probability mass is concentrated on a limited set of tokenizations, which are adequately covered even with smaller beam sizes.
+We also observe (as expected) that larger models run more slowly; however, this appears to be due to their higher evaluation time rather than the need for larger covers.\looseness=-1

-Comparing the two models, we observe that GPT2-large generally exhibits larger JSD from the reference distribution compared to Llama 3.1 8B across all $K$, with the exception of $K=64$.
-This difference can be explained by GPT2-large spreading its probability mass across more tokenizations, requiring larger $K$ to cover all probable tokenizations.